 Winners will be selected by a panel of judges from New Jersey’s 11th District and honored by Congresswoman Sherrill.
 Their apps are eligible to be featured on display in the U.S. Capitol building, on house.gov and on the Congressional App Challenge website.

-Rules and Guidelines: Click here
+Additional Rules and Guidelines: Click here

 More details on submitting a contest entry, the rules of the competition, and helpful programming resources can be found on the Congressional App Challenge website.
-All students entering the competition must first register here and submit their entry provide a YouTube or VIMEO video demo explaining their app and what they learned through the competition process.
+All students entering the competition must first register here and submit their entry with a YouTube or VIMEO video demo explaining their app and what they learned through the competition process.